 A dependent undergraduate student qualifies for a Subsidized Stafford loan if his or her parents meet financial eligibility requirements.
 Independent undergraduate students qualify if they themselves meet financial eligibility requirements.
 For both dependent and independent undergraduate students, the limits for borrowing are $3,500 for the first year, $4,500 for the second year, and $5,500 for the third year with the aggregate limit set at $23,000.

 Prior to AY 2013-14, interest rates on all federal student loans were fixed, and rates on Subsidized Stafford loans were lower than those on Unsubsidized Stafford.
 A law passed by Congress in the summer of 2013 resets Stafford loan rates annually to the rate on the 10-year Treasury note, plus a markup of 2.05 percent.
-Rates are capped at 8.25 percent, and will total 3.86 percent in the 2013-14 academic year.
+Rates are capped at 8.25 percent, and total 3.86 percent in the 2013-14 academic year.
 Under the new law, interest rates are the same for Subsidized and Unsubsidized Stafford loans to undergraduates.

 Stafford Loan - Graduate